These caregivers assist family members, friends and neighbors with activities of daily living and/or medical tasks.

 • Alzheimer’s Support Groups

-The Alzheimer’s Association offers in-person support groups for caregivers, individuals living with Alzheimer’s and others dealing with the disease.
-All support groups are facilitated by trained individuals.
-Many locations offer specialized groups for children, individuals with younger-onset and early-stage Alzheimer’s, adult caregivers and others with specific needs.
+The Alzheimer’s Association offers in-person support groups for caregivers and individuals living with Alzheimer’s.
+All support groups are hosted by trained individuals.
+Many locations also have groups for children, individuals with younger-onset and early-stage Alzheimer’s, adult caregivers and others with specific needs.
 Visit their website to find a local support group.

 • Brain Injury Support Groups

-Brain Injury Alliance of CT (BIAC) sponsors support groups giving individuals with brain injuries and their caregivers the opportunity to connect and share their stories.
-In addition, Project Genesis began hosting a Family & Caregiver Brain Injury Support Group that focuses specifically on the needs of family members and caregivers of an individual with a brain injury.
-While most groups are open and welcome to all individuals with brain injuries who wish to attend, several of BIAC’s support groups focus on individuals with a commonality.
+The Brain Injury Alliance of CT (BIAC) sponsors support groups giving individuals with brain injuries and their caregivers the opportunity to connect and share their stories.
+In addition, Project Genesis began hosting a Family & Caregiver Brain Injury Support Group that focuses on the needs of family members and caregivers of an individual with a brain injury.
+Most groups are open to all individuals with brain injuries who wish to attend.
 To find out more about BIAC’s support groups, email the Education & Outreach Manager, at rcarfi@biact.org or call 860-219-0291 x306.

 Learn More